vneeraja/Credit_Risk_Analysis/README.md

 The balanced accuracy score is high at 92.5%.

-Precision: The precision for the high-risk loan applications is low at 0.07.
+**Precision**: The precision for the high-risk loan applications is low at 0.07.

-Recall:  For high-risk loans is high at 0.91 and for low-risk its high at 0.94.
+**Recall**:  For high-risk loans is high at 0.91 and for low-risk its high at 0.94.

-Support: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.
+**Support**: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.

 ## Summary